modolabs/Kurogo-Mobile-Web/doc/Guide/modules.rst

 Methods to use
 ==============

-There are 90 methods in the WebModule object.
+There are many methods in the WebModule object.
 Many of them are used internally and don't require any discussion.
 There are several methods that you should be aware of when developing new modules

 ---------